execonline-inc/aws-lambda-boilerplate/README.md

 the Lambda will be deployed as  `report-virus-lambda-development`.

 This is great if you want to have the same lambda but with different configuration for environments e.g staging and production

 `report-virus-lambda-staging`, `report-virus-lambda-production`

 If you don't specify a stage, serverless adds the dev stage to it by default so if you run `serverless deploy`, what you get is `report-virus-lambda-dev`

 ## What happens if I want to deploy with just a name?

-Assuming I want my lambda name to be `report-virus-lambda` because it's the same lambda that is used for all environments,
+Assuming you want your lambda name to be named `report-virus-lambda` because it's the same lambda that is used for all environments,

-Then I can edit my `serverless.yml` file with this
+Then you can edit your `serverless.yml` file with this

 ```
   service: report-virus
   stage: lambda
 ```

-So if I run `serverless deploy`, my lambda will be deployed as `report-virus-lambda`
+So if you run `serverless deploy`, your lambda will be deployed as `report-virus-lambda`

-or I can run `SLS_DEBUG='*' serverless deploy --stage lambda --verbose`
+or you can set your service as `report-virus` in the `serverless.yml` file and run `SLS_DEBUG='*' serverless deploy --stage lambda --verbose`

 ## Development